 9. Pay with cash

 Try using cash when you make purchases instead of a debit or credit card.
-It can often feel harder to hand over cash to pay for something, than simply swiping a card.
+It can often feel harder to hand over cash to pay for something, than simply swiping or tapping a card.

 10. Try to buy experiences more often than things